harrystech/dynosaur/README.md

 - Go into new app and generate certificate.
 Note the password ('notasecret' by default)
 - Retrieve the generated email and private key

+(Optional) to convert from encrypted pkcs12 file to an ASCII pem file:

+    $ openssl pkcs12 -in ~/.google/private.p12 -out ~/.google/private.pem \
+		-nodes -clcerts

 ## Contributing